Best Travel Insurance for Guatemala: What to Cover

 Best Service

-Known for exceptional customer service and comprehensive coverage options.
-Multiple plan tiers to fit different budgets and needs.
-Strong reputation for handling claims efficiently.
+Known for exceptional customer service.
+Multiple plan tiers, strong reputation for handling claims efficiently.

-Travel insurance Guatemala typically costs 4-10% of your total trip cost.
-For a $2,000 two-week trip, expect to pay $80-200 for comprehensive coverage.
-Prices vary based on age, trip duration, coverage limits, activities, and deductibles.
+Travel insurance for Guatemala typically costs 4–10% of your total trip cost.
+For a $2,000 two-week trip, expect to pay $80–200 for comprehensive coverage.

 • Trip duration: Longer trips cost more